 Professional assistance from Orkin's experts is the best way to help get rid of bat bugs.
 These free-living parasites are not as tenacious as bed bugs, but their secretive nature and infrequent feeding makes them difficult to locate.

-Orkin technicians are trained to help manage bat bugs and similar pests.
-Since every building or home is different, your Orkin technician will design a unique program for your situation.
+Orkin Pros are trained to help manage bat bugs and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique program for your situation.